nmstreethran/ml-elec-model/CONTRIBUTING.md

 - Push your work back up to your fork
 - Submit a pull request so that we can review your changes

+Tips:

 - Try not to pollute your pull request with unintended changes and keep them simple and small.
 If possible, squash your commits.
 - Try to share how your code has been tested before submitting a pull request.
-- If your pull request resolves an issue, include **closes #ISSUE_NUMBER** in your commit message (or a [synonym](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)).
+- If your pull request resolves an issue, include **closes #ISSUE_NUMBER** in your commit message (or a [synonym](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)).
-- Review
+- Review:
   - If your pull request is ready for review, another contributor will be assigned to review your pull request.
   - The reviewer will accept or comment on the pull request.
   - If needed address the comments left by the reviewer.
 Once you're ready to continue the review, ping the reviewer in a comment.